novelidea/SinaMicroBlog-iWatch/README.md

  ![image](./img/new_feature_1.png)

 ## Motivation
 Sina Microblog is one of the most popular social network in China.
 However, there is still no good app available for App Watch.
-Thus, I design and implement the first App for Apple Watch which has the following outstanding features:
+Thus, I design and implement the first App for Apple Watch which has the following new features:

-1. It's an app for Apple Watch that allows users to access Sina microblog via     Apple Watch;
+1. It's an app designed for Apple Watch that allows users to access Sina microblog via Apple Watch;
 2. It's the **FIRST** Apple Watch app that can refresh and load more blogs;
 3. It's the **FIRST** Apple Watch app that can display shared blogs;
 4. It allows users to read more detailed information about a blog;